mffiedler/svt-case-doc/learn/template.md

 However, it does *not* create rc.
 I guess (did fiind supporting doc) it has dependency on the dc.
 Start to lean up sections.
 Then rc is created successfully via [aaa.rc.template.json](aaa.rc.template.json).

+*Note that* the value docker image is _jenkins:2.46.3_.
+It does not work (pull image failure) if _docker.io/library/jenkins:2.46.3_.
+Maybe for library it has too be like that.
+(July 15, 2017)

 ### Parameterized template

 The last section <code>parameters</code> in [aaa.rc.template.json](aaa.rc.template.json) is added manually.
 It gives the default value of variables in the templates.
 We can also use [oc command args](https://docs.openshift.org/latest/dev_guide/templates.html#templates-parameters) to override them.